UtahEFD/UTESpac/README.md

 - Fixed issue with finding tables if table names were identical except at the end (e.g. FastResponse & FastResponse2)
 - Allow user to ignore specific table names in directory
 - Fixed issue with loading times with missing data tables
+- Sometimes parfor does not work.
+Gives errors.
+Use regular for loop in UTESpac.m when that happens.

 #### Changes in progress
 - Updated structure fill code to be cleaner